Skeletonxf/reddit-configurable-reply-bot/README.md

 - `title` - the title of a post if the Lua script is running on a post
 - `contains(string, substring) -> boolean` - a function that checks for a substring in a string
 - `containsIgnoreCase(string, substring) -> boolean` - the same as `contains` but case insensitive
-- `matchesRegex(string, regex) -> boolean` - a function that checks if the supplied string matches the regex (Rust regex not Lua regex)
+- `matchesRegex(string, regex) -> boolean` - a function that checks if the supplied string matches the regex ([Rust regex](https://docs.rs/regex/0.2.10/regex/#syntax) not Lua regex)
 - `toLowercase(string) -> string` - a function that returns the lowercase version of a string (this is Unicode aware unlike Lua)
-- `reply(string)` - replies to the post/comment (after replying the bot will not invoke your Lua script on this post/comment again if you want to reply multiple times you need to do so in one pass)
+- `reply(string)` - replies to the post/comment (after replying the bot will not invoke your Lua script on this post/comment again, if you want to reply multiple times you need to do so in one pass and not wait to be reran)

 Example bot that replies to 'ping' with 'pong' anywhere it sees it (this would be your `behaviour.lua` script).
 ```lua